Yancey2023/bbs-ae-keyframe/README.md

 A simple bbs mod addon to get Adobe After Effects keyframe.

-> **Note**: This addon is in tested, so it may have some bugs.
+> **Note**: This addon is currently in testing and may contain some bugs.

 ## Usage

-- **Step1:** export a video, then you can find an AE keyframe txt file in the video folder:
+- **Step 1:** Export a video, then you will find an AE keyframe txt file in the video folder:

-> Note: Don't copy the txt in notepad directly because you can't paste in AE.
-You can copy it by step2 or other program such as VSCode.
+> Note: Do not copy the txt directly from Notepad, as it cannot be pasted into AE.
+Instead, use Step 2 or another program such as VSCode to copy the content.

 ![img.png](img/ae_keyframe_txt.png)

-- **Step2:** right-click the record video button, then you can find the copy button:
+- **Step 2:** Right-click the record video button to find the copy option:

-> Note: The copy button is use for copy the AE keyframe in latest exported video.
+> Note: The copy button is used to copy the AE keyframe from the most recently exported video.

 ![img.png](img/copy_ae_keyframe.png)